 Gratia loves to make things, break things, and create pieces that celebrate the poetic nature of fragments and debris.
-She is currently an Assistant Professor of Art at Northern State University, Aberdeen, SD where she teaches ceramics, three dimensional design, art history, and art education methods.
+She is currently an Assistant Professor of Art at Valley City State University, Aberdeen, SD where she teaches ceramics, three dimensional design, art history, and art education methods.

 In 2019 her work will be included in the 8th South Dakota Governor's Biennial, a traveling exhibition that will be installed at multiple venues, including the South Dakota Museum of Art, Brookings and the Washington Pavilion of Arts and Sciences, Sioux Falls.
 Gratia’s work will also be featured in Part and Parcel, a 2019 NCECA Conference Concurrent Exhibition at Studio 394, in the Northrup King Building, Minneapolis, MN.